-Using Python packages \texttt{NumPy}~\cite{numpy}, \texttt{SciPy}~\cite{scipy}, \texttt{D-Wave Ocean}~\cite{ocean}, \texttt{IBM Qiskit}~\cite{qiskit}, \texttt{NetworkX}~\cite{networkx}, and \texttt{Matplotlib}~\cite{matplotlib} and the D-Wave 2000Q and IBM Q hardware, we were able to verify proposition \ref{prop1} (with $\tau\geq 1$) for different graphs (see \nameref{S1_Fig} and \nameref{S2_Fig}) by comparing our D-Wave 2000Q/IBM-Q output with centrality rankings obtained from the NetworkX EC tool.
-The QUBO constructed for the EC problem was implemented on the D-Wave 2000Q\_LANL machine at Los Alamos National Laboratory \cite{dwave_lanl} and also on IBM Q using \texttt{IBM Qiskit} QASM simulator or real quantum devices available on the IBM Q, in particular \texttt{ibmq\_manhattan}~\cite{qiskit}.
+{The QUBO constructed for the problem of identifying the top-$\tau$ highest EC nodes} was implemented on the D-Wave 2000Q\_LANL machine at Los Alamos National Laboratory \cite{dwave_lanl} and also on IBM-Q using \texttt{IBM Qiskit} QASM simulator or real quantum devices available on the IBM-Q, in particular \texttt{ibmq\_manhattan}~\cite{qiskit}.
 At the front-end of the D-Wave platform, we use \texttt{D-Wave Ocean} tools to submit instructions for the optimal ground state solution for the problem Hamiltonian/QUBO with specified parameters such as the anneal time, chain strength, post-processing method and the number of samples to be collected.
 The front-end then sends the instructions to the 2000Q\_LANL solver chip for processing.
 Once the problem Hamiltonian is successfully embedded unto the chip, the annealer solves the QUBO for the minimum energy solution which is a bit string that minimally violates the constraint.
 Note that the bit string returned has $\tau$ number of $1$'s whose corresponding index denote the the top $\tau$ influential nodes of the graph.

-To solve the QUBO problem on the IBM-Q Experience platform, we employed Qiskit's \texttt{CPLEX} tools \cite{cplex} in generating a quadratic program that is converted to a QUBO/Ising operator for building quantum instances on available QASM simulators or real quantum devices available on the IBM Q. The ground state of the QUBO Hamiltonian is then solved using a Minimum Eigen Solver \cite{meo} such as quantum approximate optimization algorithm (QAOA) \cite{qaoa}.
+To solve the QUBO problem on the IBM-Q Experience platform, we employed Qiskit's \texttt{CPLEX} tools \cite{cplex} in generating a quadratic program that is converted to a QUBO/Ising operator for building quantum instances on available QASM simulators or real quantum devices available on the IBM-Q. The ground state of the QUBO Hamiltonian is then solved using a Minimum Eigen Solver \cite{meo} such as quantum approximate optimization algorithm (QAOA) \cite{qaoa}.
 Due to qubit limitation, the QUBO can be implemented for graphs with at most $65$ nodes on IBM-Q's Manhattan which can encode at most $65$ qubits.